 The first official day of spring is just a few weeks away.
-However, tree pollen can start appearing in pollen counts as early as February in Kentucky, Indiana, and Ohio.
+However, tree pollen can start appearing in pollen counts as early as February in Kentucky, Indiana, Ohio, and Tennessee.
 Once pollen begins to bloom, those with allergies may begin to experience sneezing, itching, and other allergy symptoms.
 Later in the spring grass pollen will start to appear in our pollen counts causing even more to suffer.

 The common signs of spring allergies are: